dalkoran/dalkoran.github.io/_posts/2008-03-05-xaml-ribbon-bar-part-1.md

----
-layout: post
-title: "XAML Ribbon Bar - Part 1"
+---title: "XAML Ribbon Bar - Part 1"
 date: 2008-03-05 12:28
 author: spencen
 comments: true
 categories: [.NET, Development, WPF]
 tags: []
 ---
 I've been trying to dream up a functional but elegant user interface for my mystery app.
 At work I've been using the DevExpress WinForms control suite and I have to say I've been very impressed.
 Their ribbon bar in particular is pretty swish and seems to be very popular at the moment.